-(F)(2)(iv) Facilities funding for charter schools: Although facilities' costs continue to represent a significant cost to charter schools, charter schools in Colorado have access to a wide variety of potential funding sources for their facilities, including a dedicated annual appropriation, equal access to certain state funds, a dedicated bond enhancement program and an opportunity to participate in local bond issues to support facilities.
+(F)(2)(iv) Facilities Funding for Charter Schools

+Although costs for facilities continue to represent a significant cost to charter schools, charter schools in Colorado have access to a wide variety of potential funding sources for their facilities, including a dedicated annual appropriation, equal access to certain State funds, a dedicated bond enhancement program and an opportunity to participate in local bond issues to support facilities.

-For example, the Charter School Capital Facilities Financing Act (CRS 22-30.5-401 et seq. in Exhibit VI.F(2)i-1), provides that charter school capital needs are considered for inclusion on LEA ballot issues using the same priority assessment used for other LEA schools.
-The Public School Capital Assistance Fund, established in 2008, uses monies from income derived from State school lands to provide cash grants and enter into lease purchase agreements for capital construction purposes.
-Charter schools and LEAs may apply for funds, and decisions about prioritizing projects are made by the Public School Capital Construction Assistance Board (CRS 22-43.7-101 et seq. in Exhibit VI.F(2)i-1).
-In the most recent round of funding, three charter schools received cash grants totaling nearly \$1.8 million, and three received funds for lease purchase agreements totaling \$14.3 million.
-In addition, \$5 million in FY 2009-2010 will be distributed from the State Education Fund to charter schools for capital construction costs.
-The funds are distributed based on a per-pupil share for all students enrolled in a qualified charter school that is not operating in a LEA facility and half of the per-pupil share for qualified charter schools operating in a LEA facility with capital needs.
+For example, the Charter School Capital Facilities Financing Act provides that charter school capital needs must be considered for inclusion on LEA ballot issues using the same priority assessment used for other LEA schools.
+The Public School Capital Assistance Fund, established in 2008, uses monies from income derived from State school land trusts to provide cash grants and enter into lease-purchase agreements for capital construction purposes.
+Charter schools and LEAs may apply for funds, and decisions about prioritizing projects are made by the Public School Capital Construction Assistance Board.
+In the most recent round of funding, three charter schools received cash grants totaling nearly \$1.8 million, and three received funds for lease-purchase agreements totaling \$14.3 million.
+In addition, \$5 million in the 2009-2010 fiscal year will be distributed from the State Education Fund to charter schools for capital construction costs, based on a per-pupil share for all students enrolled in a qualified charter school that is not operating in a LEA facility, and on half of the per-pupil share for qualified charter schools operating in a LEA facility with capital needs.

-To enhance the ability of charter schools to receive favorable terms on bonds issued by a governmental agency other than an LEA, the charter school may request that the State Treasurer make direct payments of principal and interest on the bonds on behalf of the charter school, up to the amount the charter school is entitled to receive from the State Public School Fund (CRS 22-30.5-406 in Exhibit VI.F(2)i-1).
-To provide additional security for charter school capital financing from the State's educational and cultural facilities authority, the State also created a state charter school debt reserve fund consisting of appropriations, transfers from the State Education Fund, and interest earned by the fund (CRS 22-30.5-407 in Exhibit VI.F(2)i-1).
+To enhance the ability of charter schools to receive favorable terms on bonds issued by a governmental agency other than an LEA, the charter school may request that the State Treasurer make direct payments of principal and interest on the bonds on the charter school's behalf, up to the amount the charter school is entitled to receive from the State Public School Fund.
+To provide additional security for charter school capital financing from the State's educational and cultural facilities authority, Colorado also created a State charter school debt reserve fund consisting of appropriations, transfers from the State Education Fund and interest earned by the fund.

+CRS 22-43.7-101

-Under Colorado's School Finance Act, all schools, including charter schools, must set aside a portion of their per-pupil funding into a fund that may be used solely for capital reserve or risk management purposes (see Exhibit VI.F(1)i-2 for CRS 22-54-105(2)).
-The part of the Charter Schools Act creating Institute charter schools also specifies that such charter schools receive a proportionate share of State Education Fund moneys distributed each year, and that this money is to be used for capital purposes (CRS 22-30.5-515 in Exhibit VI.F(2)i-1).
-Charter schools authorized by the State's Charter School Institute also have access to the Institute Charter School Capital Assistance Fund.
+The part of the Charter Schools Act creating CSI charter schools specifies that such charter schools receive a proportionate share of State Education Fund moneys distributed each year, and that this money is to be used for capital purposes.
+Charter schools authorized by the CSI also have access to the Institute Charter School Capital Assistance Fund.

-Finally, charter schools may negotiate with their LEAs concerning the use of LEA facilities, and if the LEA chooses to make space available to the charter school it must provide these services at cost.
+Charter schools also may negotiate with their LEAs concerning the use of LEA facilities, and if the LEA chooses to make space available to the charter school, it must provide these services at cost.
 LEAs cannot charge charter schools rent for LEA space that is available, although the parties may agree on the cost of operations and maintenance.
-The charter school may also agree to purchase LEA facilities (CRS 22-30.5-104(7) in Exhibit VI.F(2)i-1).
+The charter school may also agree to purchase LEA facilities.